pnp/blog/content_to_be_cleaned/post/getting-started-with-azure-shell-and-pnp-powershell-with.md

 ![Azure KeyVault - Navigating to Certificates](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/280446i5CE2E9BF2C10AD95/image-size/large?v=v2&px=999 "Azure KeyVault - Certificates.png")

--   Select \"Import\"
+-   Select `Import`
--   Enter a name \"azureshell-pnpps-connection\"
+-   Enter a name `azureshell-pnpps-connection`
--   Select the generated certificate \"PnP PowerShell Azure Shell Access.pfx\"
+-   Select the generated certificate `PnP PowerShell Azure Shell Access.pfx`
 -   Enter the certificate password
-Click Create
+-   Click Create

 ![Azure Key Vault - Upload Certificate](https://techcommunity.microsoft.com/t5/image/serverpage/image-id/280447i46604D4A6DF19734/image-size/large?v=v2&px=999 "KeyVault-Importing Certificate.png")
 This is ready to use in a later section.

 ## Reducing the time to get going on new sessions

 When I start the Azure Shell, I want to minimize the number of lines, to connect to the services securely and get going quickly.

 ### Parameter Splatting

 Parameter splatting is a method to pass a collection of parameters for a